 Have your workers ever tackled a project like this before?
 It may look easy but installation projects require a great deal of planning and knowledge.

 Installing even a single label out of sequence can have enormous consequences.
 It not only requires expensive label re-runs, but also the additional time and labor to remove the out-of-sequence labels and install the new ones.

 This was the case for one ID Label customer who incorrectly installed warehouse labels in several areas of their facility.
 The result was significant unanticipated project costs.
 The DIY installation took five weeks to complete—four times greater than ID Label’s proposal.

-“Their cost to rent scissor lifts for that extended time perios was more than the total cost of ID Label’s professional installation quote,” Aitken said.
+“Their cost to rent scissor lifts for that extended time perios was more than the total cost of ID Label’s professional installation quote,” Johnston said.

 The 3PL operator had upcoming installations at three additional locations and did not hesitate to use ID Label for those projects.

 5. How are you preparing warehouse racks and beams prior to installing labels?

 There are various factors that can lead to peeling or falling labels from DIY installation projects:

 - Dirty or dusty racks and beams – Dirt and dust can quickly accumulate on warehouse racking and beams during installation, which can significantly diminish a label’s adhesive values.